United States drug overdose death rates and totals over time: 1968–2022

-Overdose death rates by state.
-Map and timeline
+Death rates by state and year

-See: List of U.S. state and territory abbreviations.

-Asterisk (*) indicates Category:Health in STATE link in table below.
+Asterisks (*) indicate Health in LOCATION or Healthcare in LOCATION links in table below.

-Overdose death counts by state over time
+Death counts by state over time

 Overall US totals by year, followed by breakdown by state by year.

+Location links below are "Category:Health in LOCATION" links.
+See overall category.

+For convenience, and as a geographic aid, the "Category:Health in STATE" links are also in this map.
+Click on any state.

-Yearly overdose death totals by drug
+Timeline by drug

 Concerning the data in the charts below (in this section and the following sections) deaths from the various drugs add up to more than the yearly overdose death total because multiple drugs are involved in many of the deaths.

-Opioid overdose death rates and totals.
-Many charts
+Opioid charts

-Of the 70,200 overdose deaths in the US in 2017, opioids were involved in 47,600.
-This is an increase from 2016 where over 64,000 died from drug overdose, and opioids were involved in over 42,000.
-In 2017, the five states with the highest rates of death due to drug overdose were West Virginia (57.8 per 100,000), Ohio (46.3 per 100,000), Pennsylvania (44.3 per 100,000), Kentucky (37.2 per 100,000), and New Hampshire (37.0 per 100,000).
+Opioids were involved in around 80,400 of the around 106,700 deaths in 2021.
+See map higher up for states with the highest overdose death rates.